testsigmahq/testsigma-docs/src/pages/docs/agent/troubleshooting/logs.md

 ---
 title: "Fetching Agent logs"
-metadesc: "How to obtain the logs files from the Testsigma Agent to troubleshoot the errors."
+meta_desc: "How to obtain the logs files from the Testsigma Agent to troubleshoot the errors."
 order: 11.92
 page_id: "Fetching Agent logs"
 search_keyword: ""